Salbutamol: Society and culture

 In 2020, generic versions were approved in the United States.

 Names

 Salbutamol is the international nonproprietary name (INN) while albuterol is the United States Adopted Name (USAN).
 The drug is usually manufactured and distributed as the sulfate salt (salbutamol sulfate).

 It was first sold by Allen & Hanburys (UK) under the brand name Ventolin, and has been used for the treatment of asthma ever since.
 The drug is marketed under many names worldwide.

+Misuse

+Albuterol and other beta-2 adrenergic agonists are used by some recreational bodybuilders.